jgdigitaljedi/gs-scraper/README.md

 ```

 ## Future Plans
-- re-implement LetGo
+- form validation on search form (need to have it disable search button if fields are blank)
 - look into using VarageSale and Oodle
-- add eBay search
 - add more garage sale search sites
 - refactor to be even more modular
+- make it look good
+- re-implement LetGo
+- add eBay search
 - possibly make an electron app (can use indexDB or jsonStorage instead of mongo) or vuido app (would just stand up DigitalOcean droplet to handle backend)?
-- make it look good

 ## Crazy ideas
 - rename to be Retro Collector Toolbox and add a whole collection manager (like my repo [HERE](https://github.com/jgdigitaljedi/vg-collection-manager))